Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Indianapolis has played 12 games, with seven wins against the spread.

-- The Colts have been favored by 9 points or more three times this season and have covered the spread in two of them.
+- The Colts have covered the spread twice this season when favored by 8.5 points or more (in three chances).

-- Indianapolis' games this year have gone over the total in eight out of 12 opportunities (66.7%).
+- Indianapolis has eclipsed the over/under in 66.7% of its opportunities this year (eight times in 12 games with a set point total).

-- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team notches more than 26.5 points.
+- When Indianapolis puts up more than 26.5 points, it is 5-2 against the spread and 5-2 overall.

-- When Indianapolis picks up over 378.1 yards, the team is 3-1 against the spread and 2-2 overall.
+- When Indianapolis piles up more than 378.1 yards, the team is 3-1 against the spread and 2-2 overall.

 - The Colts have turned the ball over 15 times this season, five fewer than the Texans have forced (20).